Shan2625/Media-Player-/README.md

 RTC Module: For accurate timekeeping, especially when offline.

 GPIO Buttons: For manual playlist selection.

+Hardware required can be found in : [Hardware requirements](Docs/Hardware requirements.md)

 Note: Detailed instructions for setting up the RTC module and wiring the GPIO buttons can be found in Set up folder in their respective RTC Setup and GPIO Button Setup file.